Escape the hectic city life and take the family to explore Sai Kung!

 Kitty’s Boat Service: 9357 5698 or 9033 1083

-Fifteen minutes on a boat from Sai Kung Pier will transport the family to one of the most unique spots in Hong Kong.
+Fifteen minutes by boat from Sai Kung Pier will transport the family to one of the most unique spots in Hong Kong.
 “Ghost Island” is an abandoned village that has been lovingly restored by the descendants of the original Hakka settlers.
 Start your tour with a visit to the charming St. Joseph’s Chapel built in 1890.
 Take a stroll by the empty homes, many of which still have the villager’s belongings in them.
 The old school is now a heritage exhibition that gives a glimpse of what life on the island was like.
-Stop by the ceramic museum and then finish your trip by checking out the fully-functioning salt flats surrounded by mangrove trees.
-Click here for the ferry terminal information.
+Stop by the ceramic museum and then finish your trip by checking out the fully functioning salt flats surrounded by mangrove trees.

 Home to Hong Kong’s most stunning beaches, the Sai Kung Country Park promises a stellar family day out.
 Our top pics for the kiddos are Sai Wan and Tai Long Wan.
 For a big adventure, you can even make a night of it by camping.
 There are a couple of ways to navigate these scenic spots: